Chapter 8:

 "Mind being a little more specific?
 'Things' encompasses a lot."

-"Say, speaking of homework, I was planning on asking it at some point, but you're fifteen, right?
-Why aren't you in school?"
+"Erm, speaking of homework, I was planning on asking, but you're fifteen, right?
+Are you educated?"

 Metal clanked against porcelain as Zephyr whistled.